NZZ-VR-Hackdays-2015/Resources/video.md

 ## 360 degree video
 *  There are many [360-degree videos on youtube](https://www.youtube.com/channel/UCzuqhhs6NWbgTzMuM09WKDQ).
 360 degree videos are stored as "usual" videos but in a equirectangular projection.

+## NZZ
+* Check the videos on our website.
+If you find one that you'd like to use (or parts of it), please talk to Flavio -- he will make the video available for you.
+(Even parts of it!).